risckaust/risc-documentations/docs/source/1-ros-basics.rst

 ROS is a software framework for writing robot software.
 The main aim of ROS is to reuse the robotic software across the globe.
 ROS consists of a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

-Official definition on ROS WiKi is:
+Official definition from ROS Wiki:

 .. line-block::